DC Water At A Glance

 Wastewater Treatment Capacity

-Blue Plains treats an annual average of nearly 290 million gallons per day (MGD) and has a design capacity of 384 MGD, with a peak design capacity to treat more than one billion gallons per day.
+Blue Plains treats an annual average of 320 million gallons per day (MGD) and has a design capacity of 384 MGD, with a peak design capacity to treat more than one billion gallons per day.